IMPORTANT: You are responsible for obtaining the proper travel documents for the destinations on your itinerary.

 Double Entry/ Multiple Entry Visas: If your itinerary involves entering a country, leaving and then later re-entering the same country, you may require a double-entry or multiple entry visa.
 Be sure to describe your itinerary clearly when contacting a foreign consular representative.

-Entry Requirements for U.S. Passport Holders: Country details below are based on information obtained from the U.S. State Department as of July 24, 2012.
+Entry Requirements for U.S. Passport Holders: Country details below are based on information obtained from the U.S. State Department.
 This information is subject to change.
 To check for updates, please check with the consular office of the countries to be visited and/or click here.

 Non U.S. Citizens: All information provided below pertains to U.S. passport holders only.
 Non-U.S. Citizens should check with the appropriate foreign consular representative.